xytuang/COMS-W4119/docs/DESIGN.md

     * When a peer connects, then there are two possible requests:
         * One is to add a block to the chain (request format of "BLOCK {no of block bytes}\n{block bytes}\n").
 It adds this to a rcv buffer for another thread to consume.
-        * Another is to retrieve a block from the chain with a particular ID (request format of "GET-BLOCK {id}\n").
-If it can find the block, it sends the block back with format "BLOCK EXIST {no of bytes in block}\n{block}\n".
-If it can't find the block, it'll still send a block back, but with an ID of -1.
+        * Another is to retrieve the entire chain (request format of "GET-CHAIN\n").
+It iterates through the entire chain, sending one block at a time (with the blockchain lock held) with format "BLOCK EXIST {no of bytes in block}\n{block}\n".
+Once it iterates through the chain, it'll send a dummy block with an ID of -1 to indicate the end of the chain.

     * After this request is handled, the connection is torn down and the thread goes back to listening for new connections, and only stops when it receives a shutdown signal.